-Completed his first book ‘Guerrilla Warfare’
+Guevara completed his first book ‘Guerrilla Warfare’.

 1960 (July 26th)

-Spoke at the First Latin America Youth Congress where he declared that the Cuban revolution was a Marxist Revolution
+Guevara spoke at the First Latin America Youth Congress where he declared that the Cuban revolution was a Marxist Revolution

-Wrote a history of the Cuban Revolution entitled ‘Notes for the studies about Cuba’s revolution’
+Guevara wrote a history of the Cuban Revolution entitled ‘Notes for the studies about Cuba’s revolution’

 1960 (October 21st)